Happy Endings (TV series): Continuation hoax

 On December 9, 2014, The Hollywood Reporter reported that the show's set still exists despite filming ending on March 16, 2013.

 On February 6, 2015, the Twitter account of the show's writers room tweeted a link to a timer counting down to exactly 12:00 a.m.
 CT on April 1, 2015, with the text 'It's almost a new day'.
 This quickly led to speculation that the series would be revived for a fourth season, as the account also began following the Twitter accounts of Amazon, Netflix, and Yahoo!
 Screen - though by February 9, 2015, all three had denied having any involvement in a revival, while Sony had simply stated "No comment".
-The availability of the show's cast was also seen by some as giving credibility to theories of a revival – Eliza Coupe's show Benched was canceled in January 2015, Adam Pally's exit from The Mindy Project was announced in November 2014 with his final episode airing February 3, 2015, and Damon Wayans, Jr.'s departure from New Girl at the end of the fourth season was announced on February 5, 2015.
+The availability of the show's cast was also seen by some as giving credibility to theories of a revival – Eliza Coupe's show Benched was canceled in January 2015, Adam Pally's exit from The Mindy Project was announced in November 2014 with his final episode airing February 3, 2015, and Damon Wayans Jr.'s departure from New Girl at the end of the fourth season was announced on February 5, 2015.

-Subsequent tweets made reference to episodes of the show – including Natalie Imbruglia's music video for "Torn" – and also referencing "four seasons" by sharing a music video by The Four Seasons and the co-ordinates for a Four Seasons Hotel in Chicago.
+Subsequent tweets made reference to episodes of the show – including Natalie Imbruglia's music video for "Torn" – and also referencing "four seasons" by sharing a music video by The Four Seasons and the coordinates for a Four Seasons Hotel in Chicago.
 Other tweets also referenced "waiting" and "anticipation".

 In mid-March, cast member Adam Pally stated that "the origin of that 'Happy Endings' countdown clock was not intended to be where it is headed".
 Two days later Casey Wilson explained that it was a joke by a suspected writers' assistant and that she "[didn't] think it's a welcome joke for everyone.
 I don't love that [someone] did that" and also stated that there was nothing moving forward.

 On April 1, 2015, a tweet confirmed that the entire "new day" countdown had in fact been a 55-day April Fools prank.
 David Caspe then confirmed the story that Pally and Wilson had told weeks earlier - that a writer or writers assistant with access to the Twitter account had come up with the idea without his knowledge.
 He did note that after the initial speculation began in early February, the buzz sparked the possibility of an actual reunion but ultimately nothing came of it.
 Caspe also noted that the cast and writers are all keen for a possible reunion and that he wouldn't be shocked if at some stage in the future something occurred.